waynephillips/cloud-native-development/docs/devops/overview.md

     - Empowered to provision resources and manage builds/deployments using DevOps automation
 - DMC Tech Architecture team
     - Assists with architecture reviews and guidance for solution designs
-    - Reviews supported infrastructure and DevOps automation components on a regular basis
+    - Reviews targeted frameworks, supported automation tools and cloud infrastructure components on a regular basis and makes decision on adding new ones
     - Members: Lead developers, Architecture Specialists, Platform team
 - Security Solution Specialist - Security expert embedded at a specific DMC location
     - Assists teams with security-related project deliverables, such as Security Risk Management process, Risk Profile meeting, etc.